SliTaz-official/cookutils/doc/receipts-v2.md

   * `@std`    - all the "standard" files;
   * `@dev`    - all the "developer" files;
   * `folder/` - append folder name in question by slash;
-  * `file`    - file name without the slash in the end.
+  * `file`    - file name without the slash at the end.

 Both patterns `@std` and `@dev` are meta-patterns making the most common actions extremely simple.
 Here all files are divided into three types: standard,